New to Tomorrow First?

 The Tomorrow First project is possible because faithful members who came before us included the church in their estate plans.
 Their generosity allows us to invest in tomorrow's ministry today.
 We have the opportunity to pay that gift forward by making our own plans to support the church's future.
 Whether through your will, trust, or beneficiary designations, legacy giving ensures McPherson First continues welcoming and serving generations yet to come.
 For confidential conversations about how you can be part of the church's future, contact Pastor Andrew or Sandy Hunter.

-Our Treasurer and Leadership Board will track financing and campaign progress each month.
-We'll share regular updates in worship and by email.
-After the first of the year, you'll be able to see how we're doing on reaching our goal through our new giving software, Planning Center.
+Our Treasurer and Leadership Board track financing and campaign progress each month.
+We share regular updates in worship and by email, and construction progress is posted to this page.
+You can see how we're doing on reaching our goal through our giving software, Planning Center.